ReckoningHero/website2/_posts/2019-5-11-The Unique Qualities of a Software Programmer.md

 ![image](/assets/img/Software2.gif)

 So what is a software developer in fact and what qualities qualify who he or she really is?
 Well, let me put it this way!
 The old stereotype that a software developers and programmers are all geeky, square-glasses, anti-social, and sometimes even disgusting from lack of personal hygiene has become irrelevant for decades.
 In today's world, being a software developer can be as seen a the most professional, well-respected field, However it can be very competitive and at certain times challenging when hard projects are assigned to certain developers.
-Additionally, the
+Additionally, the works of a developer requires the time and up-to-date skills to acquire certain projects in the real world.
+In my example, when I was doing an internship for a company remotely on the local side of San Francisco, California, I have to keep up with schedule regardless of if its weekend that I am off from working or working on a side projects of my interest.
+In a sense, we need to acknowledge as programmers that one of the most important element of developer is time management skills.
+Time management is the key to make applications more sufficient and more effective in today's market.

+## How can a dev improves and learn over time?

+With today's technology and innovation being the key elements when getting in the industry, there are a lot of skills a developer needs to know in order to stay fit and desirable in the field.
+For example, we always in need for some Mobile Applications especially with smartphones and operating systems such as Android and iOS.
+With that in mind, Senior developers are always constantly becoming agitated, but challenging rewarded from new architectures and features Android and Apple offer within each version of OS.
+Recently, there has been an update on Android application.
+Everyday, applications are in fact requires not only a dev's intuition and dedication to the project, but a unquie vision of what it could be in the next stage.